5jotters/vRF-briefing/README.md

 Blue forces will execute different specific missions, such as air interdiction, OCA strikes, dynamic targeting, defensive counter air, among others.
 Targets are defended by a variety of Red force ground and air threats to give participant aircrews a challenging combat training mission.

-The Red force threats includes other human virtual fighter pilots flying as agressors that try to replicate the tactics and techniques of potential adversaries to Blue forces.
+~~The Red force threats includes other human virtual fighter pilots flying as agressors that try to replicate the tactics and techniques of potential adversaries to Blue forces.~~
+### UPDATE.
+vTLP staff has decided to introduce the following changes:
+- vRF will be developed using [DCS Liberation](https://github.com/Khopa/dcs_liberation/wiki/Getting-started) dynamic campaign engine.
+- Red flights will not include human pilots as result.
+OPFOR will managed completely by the DCS Liberation engine.

 ![](Images/LogovRF.JPG)